gorilla-devs/ferium/README.md

 ### Adding Modpacks

 - Modrinth Modpacks
-  - `ferium modpack add-modrinth project_id`
+  - `ferium modpack add project_id`
   - Where `project_id` is the slug or project id of the modpack
     - For example, [Better Minecraft](https://modrinth.com/modpack/better-minecraft) has the slug `better-minecraft` and a project id `shFhR8Vx`
     - You can find the slug in the website url (`modrinth.com/modpack/<slug>`), and the project id at the bottom of the left sidebar under 'Technical information'
-  - So to add [Better Minecraft](https://modrinth.com/modpack/better-minecraft), you should run `ferium modpack add-modrinth better-minecraft` or `ferium add-modrinth shFhR8Vx`
+  - So to add [Better Minecraft](https://modrinth.com/modpack/better-minecraft), you should run `ferium modpack add better-minecraft` or `ferium modpack add shFhR8Vx`
 - CurseForge Mods
-  - `ferium modpack add-curseforge project_id`
+  - `ferium modpack add project_id`
   - Where `project_id` is the project id of the modpack
     - For example, [RLCraft](https://www.curseforge.com/minecraft/modpacks/rlcraft) has a project id `285109`
     - You can find the project id at the top of the right sidebar under 'About Project'
-  - So to add [RLCraft](https://www.curseforge.com/minecraft/modpacks/rlcraft), you should run `ferium modpack add-curseforge 285109`
+  - So to add [RLCraft](https://www.curseforge.com/minecraft/modpacks/rlcraft), you should run `ferium modpack add 285109`

 ### Upgrading Mods